johbenrivcar/setedious/README.md

     SELECT "PERSONS" setName, * FROM T_PERSONS;
 **NOTES**
  * If there is no setName column, then the set name defaults to **dataSet**.
 * If multiple SQL statements in a single request return rows with the **same** *setName* then all the rows returned from those SQL statements are concatenated in a single dataset.
+For example, this SQL will return a single dataset named **PLANES** containing all records from both tables, monoplanes first then biplanes:

+        let sql = " SELECT 'PLANES' setName, * FROM t_MonoPLANES ORDER BY name; SELECT 'PLANES' setName, * FROM t_BiPLANES ORDER BY name;"

 * If different rows returned from a single SQL statement have a different *setName*, then the rows will be separated into multiple dataSets with different names.
 This means you can allocate the value of the *setName* as part of a single SQL statement to separate the returned data into different dataSets.
+For example, this SQL will return two datasets, one ADULTS and one named KIDS:

+        let sql = " SELECT CASE WHEN age>=18 THEN 'ADULTS' ELSE 'KIDS' END setName, * FROM tAllPeople; "

 * The *setName* column is removed from the dataset before it is returned to the callback function.
 * Any field in the database that has a name ending with the string *_json* is parsed to an object using *JSON.parse()* before being returned in the dataset, and the *_json* suffix is removed from the column name.
 The original JSON text is also included.

 ### connection options
-options supplied to the *connect()* function must be an object with this structure - see below for the meaning of each option:
+options supplied to the *connect()* function must be an object with this structure:

     {
         connectionPoolLimit: 10